askinss/authpro/README.md

 * Gives you sign up, log in, remember me & password reset funtionality
 * Has no hidden code, weird sub classing or mixins
 * Has no configuration
-* Can be removed from the Gemfile after the generator has been executed.

 Authpro assumes you want: